 Watt wanted his lab to develop hepcidin inhibitors so that iron in patients with chronic inflammation could be properly distributed throughout the body.
 But Watt’s lab first needed a way to measure hepcidin-25 levels in body fluids.
 An antibody-based test—enzyme-linked immunosorbent assay (ELISA)—can identify a specific protein from a sample, but the test is expensive and time consuming, according to Watt.

-Watt turned to Adam Swenson, a student in Dr. John C. Price’s group, at BYU for help finding a fast, affordable method to measure hepcidin.
+Watt turned to Adam Swensen, a student in Dr. John C. Price’s group, at BYU for help finding a fast, affordable method to measure hepcidin.
 Price’s laboratory group focuses on mass spectrometry and has a small mass spectrometer that can identify hepcidin concentration in samples.

 Price’s lab group got permission from the Brigham Young University Internal Review Board to collect body fluid samples from student volunteers.